Welcome to today's edition of the Rush 24-7 podcast.

 There was nothing to show for it.

-So Cruz decides that he's going to run trying to get that block of voters, because it's obviously huge.
+So Cruz decides that he's going to run trying to get that block of voters because it's obviously huge.

 But then here came, I'm sure for Cruz, the surprise of all surprises.

-Half the conservative media may as well have been Republican establishment came out against him, hated his guts.
+Half the conservative media, may as well have been Republican establishment, came out against him, hated his guts.

-And then you've got the establishment itself doing their best to undermine him and so forth, and they realized wait a minute, these guys would rather I get creamed than win the White House.
+And they realize, wait a minute, these guys would rather I get creamed than win the White House.

 Then you have Trump entering the race, of course, last June, which changes the dynamic of all of this.

-Now the GOP would like to run around thinking that somebody else did it, that they didn't do it to themselves, but they did.
+Now, the GOP would like to run around thinking that somebody else did it, that they didn't do it to themselves, but they did.

-You cannot have two such massive landslide wins in 2010, 2014, and have nothing to show for it, and expect it's going to continue.
+You cannot have two such massive landslide wins in 2010, 2014, and have nothing to show for it and expect it's going to continue.

 Expect the voters are going to keep coming out when you lie to them during campaigns and promise that you're going to be serious about repealing Obamacare.

-You're going to be serious about reducing spending, and then every year there's a new budget, and Obama gets more than he wants.
+And then every year there's a new budget and Obama gets more than he wants.

 And so people have had their fill.

-And Cruz couldn't break out of the noise that he was in fact because he's elected, was in fact part of the establishment.
+And Cruz couldn't break out of the noise that he was, in fact, because he's elected, was in fact part of the establishment.

 I have no doubt that there's a lot of surprise in the Cruz campaign.

-There's a lot of surprise, probably within the conservative movement here, because it was thought that it was unified.
+There's a lot of surprise probably within the conservative movement here because it was thought that it was unified.

 We've got the best bench we've ever had.

-And well, maybe it wasn't.
+And well, maybe it wasn't for whatever reasons.

-They're happy today, obviously.
+Associated Press, they're happy today, obviously.

 As Trump wins, Clinton exploring how to win over Republicans.

-This story, this is c this is why I think stories like this indicate just how far in the sand a bunch of leftists have their heads right now.
+This story, this is why I think stories like this indicate just how far in the sand a bunch of leftists have their heads right now, or maybe in other places.

 With Donald Trump all but clinching the Republican nomination for president, Hillary Clinton's beginning to explore ways to woo Republicans turned off by the brash billionaire.

-Now you can't blame Hillary for thinking this, and you can't blame the AP, because there's all kinds of Republicans out there saying that they're going to do just that.
+Now, you can't blame Hillary for thinking this, and you can't blame the AP because there's all kinds of Republicans out there saying that they're going to do just that.

 They've been proudly saying it for months now.